fanghenshaometeor/ood-mode-ensemble/README.md

 ```
 Install [faiss](https://github.com/facebookresearch/faiss/tree/main) package following its [docs](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md).

-Modify the in-distribution and out-distribution data directory in `utils_ood.py` as yours.
+Modify the in-distribution and out-distribution data directories in `./utils_ood.py` as yours.

-## Examples
+A full collection of all the training and evaluation commands can be found in [EXPERIMENTS.md](./EXPERIMENTS.md).

 ## Released trained-models